ncking/fresh8-gaming-interview/README.md

-# [Fresh8Gaming] AKA [Connected Ventures] Bristol interview test - Nigel King
+# [Fresh8Gaming] interview task

-Project is structured with Github, as a component
+Project is structured with `Github`, as a component (views / models / repository) grouped in same folder

 ## Time
 1:20min